valecor95/Google-Cloud-based-IoT-system-with-MQTT/README.md

 # Google-Cloud-based-IoT-system-with-MQTT
 ![img](./img/system2.gif)

 This is a project made for the Internet of Things class at the Sapienza University of Rome.
+It is maded of two components:
-It is a cloud-based IoT system that collects information from a set of virtual environmental sensors using the MQTT, MQTT-SN, and LoRaWAN protocol and displays it in a simple web site dashboard.
+* **Environmental Station**: It is a cloud-based IoT system that collects information from a set of virtual environmental sensors using the MQTT, MQTT-SN, and LoRaWAN protocol and displays it in a simple web site dashboard.
+* **User Activity Recognition**: HTML5 crowd sensing application that, using the Generic Sensor API, collects data from the accelerator sensor of the mobile phone and  predict the activity of the user: Still or Moving.

 The MQTT is managed using the cloud-based backend of the Google IoT Core platform.